 If you really want to make your period waste-free, Modibodi is a great eco-friendly alternative.
-The period-proof underwear has a top layer of soft bamboo, a merino wool middle layer, and bottom layer for waterproof protection.
-The brand has features options for different absorbencies, from super light to maxi-24 hour protection.
-Modibodi is also committed to ending period poverty all over the world, to date they've donated over 23,000 pairs.
+The period-proof underwear has a top layer of soft bamboo, a merino wool middle layer, and a bottom layer for waterproof protection.
+The brand has features options for different absorbencies, from super light to maxi 24-hour protection.
+Modibodi is also committed to ending period poverty all over the world, and date it's donated over 23,000 pairs.

 Think about how many cleaning product bottles you throw away each year, or maybe even in your lifetime.
 Yikes!
 Blueland is on a mission to reduce plastic waste by offering cleaning products in reusable bottles.
 The packaging is minimal, too, the soap and cleaners come in tablet and powder form.
 Plus, all the products are Leaping Bunny certified.

 Another great sustainable period care brand, Saalt is best known for its menstrual cups.
 And it's also expanded its offerings to include period underwear, with one piece of Saalt wear consisting of three recycled plastic water bottles.
 The brand is a certified B corp, and since launching in 2018, it's diverted 2.8 million period waste products from landfills.